Cravath, Swaine & Moore LLP logo

 Craig Arcella

-Craig F. Arcella is a partner in Cravath’s Corporate Department and serves as Co-Head of the Finance Practice.
+Craig F. Arcella is Co-Head of Cravath's Finance Practice.
 Mr. Arcella represents financial institutions and corporate clients in a wide variety of matters, including investment grade, high‑yield and convertible bond offerings; liability management transactions; initial public offerings and other equity financings; syndicated loan and other leveraged finance transactions; and mergers and acquisitions.
 He also regularly advises companies with respect to governance, public disclosure and other corporate matters.

 D Scott Bennett